About the Project

 This project commenced in February 2022 with the recruitment of PhD Researcher Daisy Xu who is based at The University of Queensland.
 Daisy will become part of Aginic’s multidisciplinary analytics teams, or squads, and will collaborate and participate in industry-led analytics projects, as part of the process of conducting engaged research.
 This project will develop a systematic methodology to define and measure the value of data and analytics for organisations.
 The methodology can provide Aginic and other firms investing in analytics with an evidence-based approach for ongoing value creation and measurement from data.
 Daisy is supervised by CIRES Research Director and Chief Investigator Professor Marta Indulska, Chief Investigator Dr Ida Asadi Someh (both from the UQ Business School) and Emma Freya, DesignOps Manager at Aginic.

 This project is one of two CIRES projects with Aginic related to organisational and transformational aspects of data, algorithms, and AI.
-The second project, Developing Analytics-Driven Organisations, is due to commence in early 2023.
+The second project, Developing Analytics-Driven Organisations, commenced in April 2023.